Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

 ![price&ma](images/price_vs_ma.png)

 - Could be observed that close price is consistently staying above both simple moving averages 20 & 50 throughout indicates a sustained bullish trend suggesting that stock has maintained strong upward momentum over 6 years

-**Recommendation:**
+**Recommendation:** Instead of guessing when to buy AAPL, fund managers can follow a simple rule — whenever the price drops close to or below the 50 day average, it is a good time to buy.
+History shows the price always recovered after such dips which makes us decisive based on data.

 **3. Volatility**

 ![volatility](images/volatility.png)